UVA-LIU/UVA-LIU-uva-insular-iEEG-neuropathic-pain-analysis/README.md

 This repository contains the final analysis pipeline only Intermediate scripts are not included
-All code is designed to be modular and reproducible
+All code is designed to be modular and reproducible De-identified EEG data are available from the corresponding author upon reasonable request.
+The dataset is currently being processed for public release via DABI.